hideyukiinada/examples/3rdparty/keras/imdb.md

 # Does word sequence matter in analyzing the sentiment in sentences?
 By Hide Inada
 <hr>
-Sentiment analysis in AI is used for assessing if a person had a positive sentiment or negative sentiment about a thing that the person is providing reviews for.
+Sentiment analysis in AI is used for assessing if a person had a positive sentiment or negative sentiment about a thing that the person is providing a review for.

 The question is do you think the sequence of words in a review matter during this assessment, or it does not.